-Action s Timing Council role A6.3.1 Focus new housing within the urban boundaries and within established towns and villages Ongoing Planner A6.3.2 Concentrate new housing in areas with good proximity to services and advocate for improved public transport in these areas.
-This includes as part of mixed-use development within centre zones as well as in residential zones and the Community Facilities zone close to centres.
-Ongoing Planner Regulator A6.3.3 Ensure a high proportion of new housing is within 400 metres of activity centres, schools and public transport, assisting residents to be less dependent on private motor vehicles to access what they need.
-Ongoing Planner Regulator A6.3.4 Ensure new housing is not located where it would have a reverse amenity impact on industrial businesses or other existing or committed business or infrastructure activities.
-Ongoing Planner Regulator A6.3.5 Integrate new housing including affordable or social housing within the community and not cluster it in isolated areas.
-Ongoing Planner Partner A6.3.6 Ensure housing designed for key workers is within proximity to employment, acknowledging that this includes homes of various sizes and tenure types.
-Ongoing Regulator A6.3.7 Encourage large businesses and government departments that are developing or redeveloping their own land to include a component of employee housing for key workers.
-Ongoing Advocate A6.3.8 Allow for live/work situations where it does not create reverse amenity concerns or reduce capacity of business and industrial precincts.
-Ongoing Planner Regulator
+Actions Timing Council role A5.3.1 Focus new housing within the urban boundaries and within established towns and villages.
+Ongoing Planner A5.3.2 Concentrate new housing in areas with good proximity to services and advocate for improved public transport in these areas.
+This includes as part of mixed-use development within centre zones as well as in residential zones.
+Ongoing Planner Regulator A5.3.3 Ensure a high proportion of new housing is within 400 metres of activity centres, schools and public transport, assisting residents to be less dependent on private motor vehicles to access what they need.
+Ongoing Planner Regulator A5.3.4 Ensure new housing is not located where it would have a reverse amenity impact on industrial businesses or other existing or committed business or infrastructure activities.
+Acknowledging that industrial land is limited, allow for caretaker residences where they do not reduce capacity of business and industrial precincts.
+Ongoing Planner Regulator A5.3.5 Integrate new housing including affordable or social housing within the community and not cluster it in isolated areas.
+Ongoing Planner Partner A5.3.6 Ensure housing designed for key workers is within proximity to employment, acknowledging that this includes homes of various sizes and tenure types.
+Ongoing Regulator A5.3.7 Encourage large businesses and government departments that are developing or redeveloping their own land to include a component of employee housing for key workers.
+Ongoing Advocate

-6.4 Outcome - Development and redevelopment for housing is diverse, meeting varied and changing needs of people across their life
+5.4 Outcome - Development and redevelopment for housing is diverse, meeting varied and changing needs of people across their life

-Actions Timing Council role A6.4.1 Strengthen regulatory provisions in the Noosa Plan which require delivery of social housing and more affordable housing, specifically seek inclusionary zoning.
-Initiate changes to the Planning Scheme to achieve this through mechanisms such as development bonuses and incentives such as increased developable floor area or height in major centres.
-2022 Planner Regulator A6.4.2 Continue to work with the housing and homelessness sector and community service providers on wrap around services for people at risk of homelessness.
-Ongoing Partner/ Advocate A6.4.3 Work with traditional owners to explore opportunities for traditional owners to return to country in housing that meets their needs.
+Actions Timing Council role A5.4.1 Strengthen regulatory provisions in the Noosa Plan which will result in a greater delivery of small dwellings, accessible housing, affordable housing and social housing throughout the medium and high density residential zones and within major centres.
+Initiate changes to the Planning Scheme to incorporate Inclusionary planning provisions and achieve this through mechanisms such as development bonuses and incentives such as increased developable floor area or one additional storey in larger centres.
+2022-23 Planner Regulator A5.4.2 Continue to work with the housing and homelessness sector and community service providers on wrap around services for people at risk of homelessness.
+Ongoing Partner/ Advocate A5.4.3 Work with traditional owners to explore opportunities for traditional owners to return to country in housing that meets their needs.
 Identify opportunities and advocate for change to state legislation and regulatory frameworks to achieve this where appropriate.
-2022 Partner/ Advocate A6.4.4 Partner with and advocate for owners of approved age care sites to encourage optimum outcomes and their timely development, providing such sites do not require the clearing of remnant vegetation.
-Ongoing Partner/ Advocate A6.4.5 Ensure a higher proportion of new housing is built to design standards that make it suitable and comfortable for seniors and people living with a disability.
-Through the Planning Scheme - • Promote delivery of accessible housing and SDA housing design.
-2022 Advocate/ Planner Regulator • Review provisions for Community residences and Rooming accommodation to ensure they are not dis-incentivised (by modifying parking requirements or infrastructure contributions to match the needs of residents). \cdot Review provisions for relocatable home parks to allow for small groupings of tiny homes.
+Actively investigate potential for this on State owned lands in the hinterland.
+2022-23 Partner/ Advocate A5.4.4 Partner with and advocate for owners of approved age care sites to encourage optimum outcomes and their timely development, providing such sites do not require the clearing of remnant vegetation.
+Ongoing Partner/ Advocate A5.4.5 Ensure a higher proportion of new housing is built to design standards that make it suitable and comfortable for seniors and people living with a disability.
+Through the Planning Scheme - Promote delivery of accessible housing and SDA housing design.
+Review provisions for Community residences and Rooming accommodation to ensure they are not dis-incentivised through built form, parking, landscaping or infrastructure contributions.
+Review provisions for relocatable home parks to allow for small groupings of tiny homes.
+2022-23 Advocate/ Planner Regulator

-6.5 Outcome - Housing is available for all members of the Noosa Shire community, including individuals and households on low to moderate incomes.
+5.5 Outcome - Housing is available for all members of the Noosa Shire community, including individuals and households on low to moderate incomes.